 When it comes to athletics, Africa rules and will continue to rule for unforeseeable future.
 Since African teams started participating in Olympic Games, most athletic gold medals have been won by Africans except in a few events such as the short-distance running and relays.
-Not all African countries have such prolific athletes.
+But not all African countries have such prolific athletes.
 The countries known to consistently produce Olympic gold medalists are Kenya, Ethiopia and South Africa but other nations too do it occasionally.
 If you love athletics, then you will be excited by the following list of top 10 African Olympic gold medalists you must know.
 Here it goes:

 1. David Rudisha

 David Lekuta Rudisha, born on 17 December 1988 in Kenya is the most prolific middle-distant runner this planet has ever witnessed.
 He is the current world and Olympic record holder in the 800 meters.
 He is also the current champion in 800 meters.
-Rudisha is the first athlete in history of the event to run below 1:41.00 and he holds 3 fastest, 6 out of 8 fastest as well as half of the 20 fastest times ever recorded in the event.
+Rudisha is the first athlete in the history of the event to run below 1:41.00 and he hold 3 fastest, 6 out of 8 fastest as well as half of the 20 fastest times ever recorded in the event.
 This Kenyan runner won a record of 3 successive Track and Field Athlete of the Year awards.
 He also won, in 2010, the IAAF World Athlete of the Year Award.

 2. Ezekiel Kemboi

-This is another of the most accomplished African Olympic gold medalists.
+This is another one of the most accomplished African Olympic gold medalists.
 He was born as Ezekiel Kemboi Cheboi on May 25, 1982, in Marakwet District, Kenya.
 Kemboi is the current Olympic champion in the 3000 meters steeplechase.
 He won a gold medal in the 2004 and 2012 summer Olympics.
 He has also won the same medals in world championships making him one of only three to have won both world and Olympic golds in the event.